mjmeli/facebook-chat-word-cloud/README.rst

 Where,

 - [message_file] is the relative path of your **messages.html** file
-- [users] is a comma separated list of the users involved in the conversation (i.e., if you want the conversation with your friend John Smith, [users] should be "John Smith").
+- [users] is a comma separated list of the users* involved in the conversation (i.e., if you want the conversation with your friend John Smith, [users] should be "John Smith").
 You can specify multiple people for group conversations (i.e. "John Smith, Bob Bobby")

+**\* Please see note in section "Finding Your Friends Name" section**

 There are a few important optional arguments: